sgohlke/ts-base-dependencies/README.md

 # Keep dependencies up-to-date

-You can update all dependencies included at once by updating to a new version of **@sgohlke/ts-base-dependencies**.
+You can update all dependencies included in this project/"library" at once by updating to a new version of **@sgohlke/ts-base-dependencies**.